HuyBQ2004/research/README.md

 7. Citation
 If you use this artifact or dataset in your research, please cite our paper:

 B, Q.Huy(2026).
 Scalability under Resource Constraints: An Empirical Study of Java Virtual Threads.
-Submitted to Performance Evaluation.
+Submitted to SN Computer Science.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.